Pain · Positioning

 Local trade press and long capability paragraphsUS buyer problem, named outcome, proof the team can deliver there

-Quote-only commercial postureClear private-fit path tied to Market Entry Sprint, Cross-Border Build, or Group Partnership
+Quote-only commercial postureClear private-fit path tied to Market-Entry Marketing Sprint, Cross-Border Marketing Build, or Global Marketing Partnership

 Patient capital impliedPatient capital named as a reliability claim the buyer can repeat internally

-The competing VC-backed surface is doing one specific job: making the firm scannable in eight seconds.
+The competing VC-backed surface is doing one specific job: making GMA scannable in eight seconds.
 Logo wall, headline number, ROI math, team count, customer count.
 The family-business surface is doing a different job: telling a long story.
 Both are honest.
 Only one is scannable.
-In the US procurement room, the unscannable one loses the room before it speaks.
+In the US procurement meeting, the unscannable one loses the meeting before it speaks.

 ?